 Red Wine Stains.
 Knowing how to remove red wine stains is one of those life skills that’ll always come in handy.
 There is nothing worse than when someone spills red wine on your couch or carpet.
 Just pour some white wine (yes, I’m sure) over the stain and sprinkle with baking soda.
 Allow it to form a paste and then scrub.
 Optional step: drink the remaining white wine 🙂

 Coffee Stains.
-Spilled coffee on your shirt or on the floor?
+Spilt coffee on your shirt or on the floor?
 A magical solution of one tablespoon liquid dish soap, two cups cool water, and one tablespoon of White Vinegarwill make coffee stains go away!
 Check out more uses for white vinegar here.

 Chocolate Stains.
 We’ve all gotten chocolate on something we shouldn’t have (usually when we’re eating secret chocolate whilst hiding from kids and/or the other half).
 Just one tablespoon of dishwashing soap and two cups of cold water will get the stain out.